BetterTastingWine.com

 Southern Italy

-• Salice Salentino: a full-bodied fruity red made from regional grape Negroamaro.
+• Salice Salentino: Full-bodied, fruity red made from regional grape Negroamaro.

-• Taurasi: a full-bodied red made from regional grape Aglianico.
+• Taurasi: Known as the Barolo of the South, a full-bodied red made from regional grape Aglianico.

 • Vermentino di Sardegna: a dry white made from grape Vermentino.